pauldmccarthy/fsleyes/userdoc/keyboard_shortcuts.rst

 =================================== =====================================

-Ortho, ligthbox, and 3D views
+Ortho, lightbox, and 3D views
 -----------------------------